MaastrichtU-IDS/d2s-docs/docs/d2s-introduction.md

 Integrating and querying heterogeneous data sources has never been effortless, the `d2s` CLI and this documentation aims to provide a framework and comprehensive documentation to build a RDF Knowledge Graph out of your structured data and deploy various interfaces and services over the integrated data.

-We provide a [GitHub template repository](https://github.com/MaastrichtU-IDS/d2s-transform-template/) to run example workflows to  start building your a RDF Knowledge Graph from structured data.
+We provide a [GitHub template repository](https://github.com/MaastrichtU-IDS/d2s-transform-template/) to run example workflows to  start building your RDF Knowledge Graph from structured data.

-Feel free to use directly the `d2s-transform-template` repository or create a new GitHub repository from this template to start your own project.
+Feel free to use directly the `d2s-transform-template` repository or create a new GitHub repository [from the template](https://github.com/MaastrichtU-IDS/d2s-transform-template/) to start your own project.

 ---